-You need to achieve required levels of English to qualify for a place on your chosen course/programme.
+You need to achieve the required level of English to qualify for a place on your chosen course or programme.

-Different courses/programmes need different levels of language skills.
+Different courses or programmes need different levels of language skills.
 We refer to these skill levels as ‘profiles’.
-The profile for your chosen course/ programme is shown on the course/programme page.
+The profile for your chosen course or programme is shown on the course page or programme page.

-The tests and levels you need to achieve to meet the requirements are on each profile page.
+The tests and levels you need to achieve to meet the requirements are on each English language profile page.

-English language proficiency tests should have been obtained within two years of the start date of your programme/course.
+English language proficiency tests should be obtained within two years of the start date of your programme or course.

-If you are from, or have studied in, an English-speaking country, you may be exempt from the need to provide additional evidence of your English language ability.
+If you are from, or have studied in, an English-speaking country, you may not need to provide additional evidence of your English language ability.

 You do not need to have reached the required level before you apply.